tihu-nlp/normalized_bijankhan/README.md

 ## License
-Using/modifing this script has no limitation due to its license (GNU v3.0).
+Using or modifying this project has no limitation due to its license (GNU v3.0).
-But if you like to use Bijankhan corpus you need to contact to the [owner](http://dbrg.ut.ac.ir/Bijankhan/).
+But if you like to use Bijankhan corpus, you need to contact to the [owner](http://dbrg.ut.ac.ir/Bijankhan/).